• Skip to main content

 Ingredients

-• 500 grams bones and bone marrow
+• 500 grams bones with bone marrow

 Spices